-This new investment comes on the heels of the $89 million (₦32.1 billion) the OLX Group — the classified marketplace business of Prosus, a spin-off from Naspers — invested in FCG during its Series C last year May.> **Side Note:** In September 2019, Naspers — the South African media and technology conglomerate — listed its international consumer internet assets, including investment in Chinese company, Tencent, under the name Prosus on the Amsterdam Euronext exchange.
+Side Note: In September 2019, Naspers — the South African media and technology conglomerate — listed its international consumer internet assets, including investment in Chinese company, Tencent, under the name Prosus on the Amsterdam Euronext exchange

 This fresh $400 million investment, according to OLX Group, will include a primary injection of capital in FCG and the contribution of OLX joint-venture shares in India and Poland, as well as the acquisition of shares held by other investors, founders and management.